apache/accumulo-website/_docs-2/getting-started/glossary.md

 different servers over time.

 timestamp
 : > the portion of the key that controls versioning.
-Otherwise identical keys with differing timestamps are considered to be versions of a single *cell*.
+Otherwise, identical keys with differing timestamps are considered to be versions of a single *cell*.
 Accumulo can be configured to keep the *N* newest versions of each *cell*.
 When a deletion entry is inserted, it deletes